 Primarily businesses hire CPAs for their unrivaled ability to prepare and file a company’s tax returns.
 However, they are also good for many more tasks beyond this, namely:

 Having a CPA on board means tax problems or audits no longer have to keep you up at night.
 A certified public accountant can handle these issues in front of the IRS with relative ease.
 They can also come up with the answers to any of the questions the local or state board might have for your business.
+Check out tax preparation services, Chicago for more information.

 Part of their forte is providing tax advice.
 This addresses your business specifically, thereby allowing you to minimize tax burdens throughout the business period.
 That alone should significantly reduce the chances of an audit.